renatocaliari/comparative-ai-tools-for-building-web-apps/README.md

 ----
 # Comparative Table
 ### Scroll right to see all columns.
-The last column is "Visual First".
+The last column is "Code Language".
 **Emoji Role Definition**:

 - 🗺️: Product Manager